Plastic Free July

 I love how people are diverting coffee grounds from landfill, and how easy it is to now collect coffee grounds from cafes.
 Progress!

-What upsets me is how many cafes are storing these coffee grounds in single use plastic bags, and this is the reason I no longer collect them - I end up with the plastic.
+What upsets me is how many cafes are storing these coffee grounds in single use plastic bags, and this is the reason I no longer collect them - I end up with someone else's plastic.

 Please encourage your local cafe to use a bucket system.
 Buckets are my go-to solution for almost any product - wash it out and reuse it.
 Simple.